-Barali\'{c} and Milenkovi\'{c} in \cite{permutohedron} proposed study of an interesting property motivated by magical squares configurations.
+Barali\'{c} and Milenkovi\'{c} in \cite{permutohedron} proposed a study of an interesting property motivated by magic square configurations.
 They found an example of an arrangement of the first twenty four positive integers in across twenty four vertices of the 3-dimensional permuthohedron satisfying that the sums of the numbers in the vertices of each square and each hexagonal facets are constant.
-They called this property \textit{magical}.
-The notion of magical property can be similarly introduced for fullerenes.
-A fullerene with $n$ vertices has a magical property if the first $n$ positive integers can be associated one per vertex so that the sum of the numbers in each pentagonal face is constant as well as the respective the sum corresponding to each hexagonal face.
-The aim of this article is to present and discus some results about magical property of fullerenes.
+They called this property \textit{magic}.
+The notion of a magic property can be introduced similarly for fullerenes.
+A fullerene with $n$ vertices has a magic property if the first $n$ positive integers can be associated one per vertex so that the sum of the numbers in each pentagonal face is constant, as well as the respective sum corresponding to each hexagonal face.
+The aim of this article is to present and discuss some results about the magic property of fullerenes.